-Another pressing issue in the BJJ community is the one of fake black belts.
-Where progressing through the Jiu Jitsu belts is an honor to some, to others it’s just business.
+Another pressing issue in the BJJ community is one of the fake black belts.
+Where progressing through the Jiu-Jitsu belts is an honor to some, to others, it’s just business.
 Although the community very publicly condemns such cases, they are becoming more frequent.

-In case of a undeserved black belt promotions, due to financial incentives, it’s a whole different level of issues.
+In case of undeserved black belt promotions, due to financial incentives, it’s a whole different level of issues.
 When a student is kept at a certain rank, or promoted beforehand, they can make up for it by staying at a different rank for longer/shorter.
 A black belt, on the other hand, carries way more responsibility.
 They are responsible for future promotions, teaching others and representing the art at the highest level.
 Fake black belts dilute the quality of the rank and give BJJ a bad name.

 When choosing an academy, be wary of who you learn from and their promotion policy.
 Stay away from the financially motivated instructors and make sure you put in time on the mats.